 Can I get paid directly to Wise?

 Yes.
 Give your employer or clients your local Wise details (US account number, European IBAN, and so on).
 They’ll see a normal bank account in their own country.
-Funds arrive in hours via ACH or SEPA, not days via SWIFT.
+SEPA credits typically land the same or next business day; US ACH is slower than the marketing implies — ACH settlement itself runs 1–3 business days — but both beat a multi-day SWIFT wire.

 What currencies does Wise support?